 While you have limits on the customization level that you can do with WIX, it is designed for non-developers in mind.
 You can definitely learn how to build a blog with WIX a lot faster.

 WIX is a What-You-See-Is-What-You-Get (WYSIWYG) website and blog builder, so you can drag and drop paragraphs, pictures, slideshows, shopping cart buttons, etc directly into to the website builder to start building your website.
 How you place this content in the website builder is how it will look when the site is published.

 So with that said yes you can build a blog and it might seem a better choice on the surface, there are levels of customization that you can’t do like editing code.

-The bigger your blog gets you are going to run into issues with growth just like all big blog site.
+The bigger your blog gets you are going to run into issues with growth just like all big blog sites.

 And I can tell you that all major blog sites are hosted by the owner’s own hosting company.

 I mean, basically, you can’t take your site anywhere, your site is basically held hostage by the WIX platform that it is on.

-With that in mind, I can honestly say that doesn’t sit very well for me, I like to be in total ownership of my site and do what I want with it whenever I want to do it.
+With that in mind, I can honestly say that it doesn’t sit very well for me, I like to be in total ownership of my site and do what I want with it whenever I want to do it.

 I remember a time many years ago, I was using a free blogging platform which I built a site out that was generating over 1000 hits per day and was generating a nice income.